spacebeam/research/web/torchup.org/content/updates/torch-up.md

 The results are presented at FOSDEM in Brussels Belgium, planet Earth.

 Are you new to a StarCraft: Brood War AI competition? want a fully functional bot to start with and modify?
-We have links to open-source bot projects which you can use as good point of entry and join the arena.
+We have links to open-source bot projects which you can use as good point of entry.

 During this event, programs wil play StarCraft: Brood War games against each other using BWAPI, a software library that makes it all possible connecting bots to the game engine.